 Dr Dre Net Worth

-Dr. Dre Net Worth: Dr. Dre is an American rapper, actor, entrepreneur and producer who has a net worth of $820 million.
+Dr. Dre is an American rapper, actor, entrepreneur and producer.
+As of this writing, Dr. Dre has a net worth of $500 million.
 Dr. Dre is one of the most successful entertainers of the last three decades.
 He has earned hundreds of millions of dollars from his music career and significantly more through various entrepreneurial pursuits.

 As a member of N.W.A and later as a solo artist, Dre has sold hundreds of millions of albums and singles during his career.
 He then launched the careers of both Eminem and 50 Cent through his production company/label Aftermath Entertainment.